-On the basis of that research, a number of policy options, standards and potential legislation are identified and assessed in the discussion section of this document.
+On the basis of that research, a number of policy options, standards and potential legislation are identified and assessed in the Summary and Conclusions (Chapter 5) of this document.
 This is followed by the identification of potential cybersecurity options and next steps for policy makers to consider.